Storage

 SBOM Submission Audit Table

-Every ingest attempt is recorded in sbom_submissions:
+Every SBOM ingest attempt is recorded in sbom_submissions:

 Column Type Notes